 The best stain applicator I have found is a piece of upholstery foam dipped into the stain and applied in the direction of the grain.

 Assembling the Ladder

-You can add a little wood glue in the recess hole.
+You can add a little wood glue to the recess hole.

 Another DIY project that I displayed on my ladder was my handmade Christmas stockings.
-The living room blanket ladder had the gray and white stockings and the dining room had the black and gray ones.
+The living room blanket ladder had gray and white stockings, and the dining room had black and gray ones.